-When a program does not behave as intended, but does not crash.
+A logical error is when a program does not behave as intended, but does not crash.
 An example is that nothing happens when a button in a graphical user interface is clicked.

-Run-time errors

-When a crash occurs.
+A run-time error is when a crash occurs.
 An example is when an operator is applied to arguments of the wrong type.
 The Erlang programming language has built-in features for handling of run-time errors.

-A run-time error can also be emulated by calling error (Reason).
-Run-time errors are exceptions of class error.
+A run-time error can also be emulated by calling erlang:error(Reason) or erlang:error(Reason, Args).